Azure/aks-engine/docs/tutorials/cli-overview.md

 ### `aks-engine scale`

 The `aks-engine scale` command will scale (in or out) a specific node pool participating in a Kubernetes cluster created by AKS Engine.
+Use this command to manually scale a node pool to a specific number of nodes.

 ```sh
 $ aks-engine scale --help